 - Notify members and staff of the individual’s branch who may have come in contact with this individual

 - Deep clean the branch per CDC guidelines.

-- Quarantine all employees who came in close and unmasked contact with the individual for 48 hours as recommended by the CDC.
+- Quarantine all employees who came in close and unmasked contact with the individual as recommended by the CDC.

 If staff have been in contact with someone that has been diagnosed, they will notify their supervisor and follow CDC recommended precautions.